portalsoup/ktor-react-starter/README.md

 ## core
-The core module contains core business logic and acts as the intermediary layer between database and the web server.  core should not create or handle any sql transactions and instead focus on aggregating database commands into useful operations.
+The core module contains core business logic and acts as the intermediary layer between database and the web server.
-Callers of the service layer (most commonly web) handles creating and scoping transactions

 ## web
 The web module is the serverside entrypoint to the app.
 It starts a web server